stiofanEimeid/the-online-cookbook/README.md

 Stream Three Project: Data-Centric Development - Code Institute

 Apéritif: The Online Cookbook allows users to search recipes and add their own in a quick and easy manner.
+A live version of the site may be found here: [https://the-online-cookbook.herokuapp.com/](https://the-online-cookbook.herokuapp.com/).

 ## Table of Contents
 1. [**UX**](#ux)